JVital2013/vitality-goes/README.md

 3. Open a command line within the extracted zip's vitality-goes-main directory
 4. Run the following command: `robocopy html C:\xampp\htdocs /MIR /R:0 /W:0 /XD videos config`

-## Other Tidbits

-## Integrating weather data from Vitality GOES into Home Assistant
+## Integrating weather data into Home Assistant
 Home Assistant is a free and open-source smart home control system.
 You can use Vitality GOES as a "Weather Provider" in Home Assistant; [look here](docs/home-assistant.md) for more.

 ## Creating configs for other satellites
 Vitality GOES is centered around data from the GOES-16/18 satellites, but other satellites will likely work with it.
-Are you interested in setting up Vitality GOES with another satellite?
-Here's how to do so:
+Here's how to set it up:

 * Make sure your images end with a timestamp like `{time:%Y%m%dT%H%M%SZ}`, and are a JPG or PNG file.
 Depending on the satellite/software, you may need to rewrite the file names after receiving them to match the expected format.
 * Configure all desired images in the `abi.ini` or `meso.ini` config files (even if your sat of choice doesn't technically use an ABI).
-* Delete `l2.ini` and `emwin.ini` as these are GOES Specific
+* Delete `l2.ini` and `emwin.ini` as these are GOES Specific.
-* In `config.ini`, disable `emwinPath` and `adminPath` as these are also GOES specific
+* In `config.ini`, disable `emwinPath` and `adminPath` as these are also GOES specific.

-** I am looking for submissions of working config files for other geostationary satellites!** If you get this working, please open a pull request or otherwise contact me so I can include a sample with Vitality GOES.
+**I am looking for submissions of working config files for other geostationary satellites!** If you get this working, please open a pull request or otherwise contact me so I can include a sample with Vitality GOES.

 ## Credits
 Special thanks to [Pieter Noordhuis for his amazing goestools package](https://pietern.github.io/goestools/).
 Without him, Vitality GOES would be nothing, and the GOES HRIT/EMWIN feed would remain out of reach for a large number of amateur satellite operators.